MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experimental Setup

-\begin{itemize} \item \textbf{Data Preparation:} Data from different tasks, but the same modality, are concatenated or paired. \item \textbf{Network Architecture:} Shared encoder layers process the input data, followed by task-specific decoders. \item \textbf{Training Details:} Gradient balancing techniques are employed to prevent one task from dominating the training process.
-Training leverages a batch size of 128 and the Adam optimizer with a learning rate of 0.001. \item \textbf{Evaluation:} Performance is evaluated separately for each task on their respective validation sets. \end{itemize}
+\begin{itemize} \item \textbf{Data Preparation:} Data pertinent to different tasks, but from the same modality, are concatenated or paired, enriching the training set. \item \textbf{Network Architecture:} A shared encoder processes the unified input data, followed by multiple task-specific decoders tailored to address the requirements of each task independently. \item \textbf{Training Details:} Gradient balancing techniques are utilized to ensure no single task dominates the learning process.
+This balanced approach is critical for maintaining uniform model performance across tasks. \item \textbf{Evaluation:} Each task is separately evaluated on tailored validation sets, highlighting the model’s task-specific competencies and areas for improvement. \end{itemize}